orangepips/coding-the-matrix/README.md

 # Comments

+ * `itertools` has been useful for many different problems
  * Given all the issues with floating point arithmetic, should use the [`Decimal`](https://docs.python.org/3/library/decimal.html) module instead.
  * Sections entitled **Problem X.Y.Z** are exercises for the reader.
  * **Problem 2.14.10** the `Vec` class should be implemented earlier in the chapter.